bencao/terminal-clock/README.md

 ## Step 2: Build a simple app that prints current time every second

-Let’s create a file named as `index.js` with the following content.
+Let’s create a file named as `index.js` with the following content:

 ```javascript
 // pad leading zero when necessary